Chapter 7: Basic Political Analysis

 10,458/18,145 x 100 or .58 x 100 equals 58 percent

+The next thing to learn is calculating percentages that are greater than 100%.
 When dealing with percentages, the part can be a larger number than the total if we are figuring percentages larger than 100 percent.
-Let’s go back to Table 1.
+Let’s go back to the data for degree attainment.
 For 1970, the total associate’s degrees conferred was 206,000, and the total bachelor’s degrees conferred was 792,000.
 The numbers of both degrees increased by the year 2000, but what if we wanted to know whether the associate’s degree numbers increased proportionally more than the bachelor’s degree numbers from 1970 to 2000?
 We would proceed like this: Put the 2000 associate’s degree number over the 1970 associate’s degree number and multiply by 100.
 Do the same thing for the bachelor’s degree numbers and compare.

-We can say that while the bachelor’s degree numbers increased by 56 percent from 1970 to 2000, the associate’s degree numbers increased even more—fully 174 percent in the same time period.
+If we want to say the percentage by which these figures increased, we have to discount the original base figure by subtracting 100 percentage points.
+Thus, the number of bachelor’s degrees earned increased by 56 percent from 1970 to 2000, and the number of associate’s degrees earned increased even more—fully 174 percent in the same time period.

 Measures of Central Tendency